dougienmysnuggy/CS50_Final/README.md

 Once the program is executed, you will be prompted to log into your Google account.
 Enter your login information and then you will be warned that the application is not verified.
 Click continue on that screen.
 Click continue again and close the tab.
 A link to the created Google Spreadsheet will print to the console.
+If you follow that link, you will be taken directly to the Google Sheet we just created.
+It will have all the same information as the text file.

+## Future Enhancements:

+I ran into limitations with the eBay Trading API where it would only go back 90 days.
+I would like to find a workaround for that maybe by using one of eBay's other APIS.
+This would replace reading the ebay transactions csv file.